 Applicants are strongly encouraged, though not required, to submit a Letter of Intent to submit a full proposal.
 Letters of Intent will be non-binding and are intended to help CSH determine how to deploy personnel and expertise to review applications and issue awards.
-Letters of Intent are due by January 16, 2023.
 Letters of Intent should identify your organization (including location and main point of contact), intent to apply, and a brief description of your proposal, including priority population and intervention strategy to be adapted.